Charly Jordan Looks Smoking Hot In Two-Piece Activewear Set

 “But you are as hot as the sun,” a third Instagrammer raved alongside a series of flame emoji.

 “The most beautiful girl in the world doesn’t exist?….
-I doubt it since you are beautiful,” another wrote.
+I doubt it since you are beautiful,” another person wrote.